-Yet big price doesn’t necessarily mean big quality, and it may not matter from which country your devs are from – United States, UK, or Ukraine.
+Yet big price doesn’t necessarily mean big quality, and it may not matter from which country your devs are from – United States, UK, or Estonia.

-Nevertheless, if you want to get the highest quality of services at a low price, we advise you to pay attention to Eastern Europe and its most popular tech hub - Ukraine.
+Nevertheless, if you want to get the highest quality of services at a low price, we advise you to pay attention to Central Europe and its most popular tech hub - Estonia.
 This country rightfully takes its place in the top ten countries actively pursuing IT reforms and is a leader in offshore development.
-In addition, Ukraine has the following advantages that make it an attractive place for IT outsourcing:
+In addition, Estonia has the following advantages that make it an attractive place for IT outsourcing:

 - Wide pool of developers.
-Currently, Ukraine is in third place in Eastern Europe in terms of the number of developers, and the trend will continue in the coming years.
+Currently, Estonia is in third place in Central Europe in terms of the number of developers, and the trend will continue in the coming years.
 Analysts predict that the number of IT professionals will reach 242,000 by 2025.

 E-commerce website development cost in biggest tech hubs

 Despite the main costs listed above, owning a website imposes several additional, but no less important items to the list of expenses.
 Therefore, you should also take them into account when designing your own e-commerce website.

 Any business must have a memorable domain name, and getting one for your website will cost money.
 A domain name is your company's home in the internet world.
 Quality domains range in price from $5 to $10 per year.
 However, if you want a short domain with ".com" at the end, be prepared to pay from $15 per year.
 In addition, you should know that domain ownership contracts are often signed for up to 10 years, which allows you to dispose of your domain as you please.